 Henry agreed that the view of the building would look better than a parking lot from Co.
 Rd.
 101. He asked if it would be possible to remove all external parking stalls and have all underground parking.
 Mr. Fretham explained that the site's topography might prevent that from happening.
-There is a wetland east of the parking lot, so there would be no neighbors impacted by vehicle lights.
+There is a wetland east of the parking lot, so no neighbors would be impacted by vehicle lights.